 © 2018 – Routledge

-Chapters seek to enrich our understanding of the role of pop culture in the everyday lives of its creators and consumers, primarily in the 20th and 21st centuries.
-They reveal how popular culture expresses the historical, social, cultural, and political commonalities that have shaped the lives of peoples that make up the Américas.
-And highlight how pop culture can conform to and solidify existing social hierarchies, whilst on other occasions contest and resist the status quo.
-Front and centre are issues of gender and sexuality in this collection, making visible the ways in which subjects who inhabit intersectional identities (sex, gender, race, class) are ‘othered’, as well as demonstrating how these same subjects can and do use pop cultural phenomena in self-affirmative and progressively transformative ways.
-Topics covered in this volume include TV, film, pop and performance art, graffiti, video games, music, photography, comic books, news, web and digital media.
+The chapters seek to enrich our understanding of the role of pop culture in the everyday lives of its creators and consumers, primarily in the 20th and 21st centuries.
+They reveal how popular culture expresses the historical, social, cultural, and political commonalities that have shaped the lives of peoples that make up the Américas, and also highlight how pop culture can conform to and solidify existing social hierarchies, whilst on other occasions contest and resist the status quo.
+Front and center in this collection are issues of gender and sexuality, making visible the ways in which subjects who inhabit intersectional identities (sex, gender, race, class) are "othered", as well as demonstrating how these same subjects can, and do, use pop-cultural phenomena in self-affirmative and progressively transformative ways.
+Topics covered in this volume include TV, film, pop and performance art, hip-hop, dance, slam poetry, gender-fluid religious ritual, theater, stand-up comedy, graffiti, videogames, photography, graphic arts, sports spectacles, comic books, sci-fi and other genre novels, lotería card games, news, web, and digital media.

 Part I: Transmedial Re-Mediations